Tom McCall Waterfront Park: Citizen partnership

 A large part of the creation of Governor Tom McCall Waterfront Park was the engagement of citizens to shape the design and uses for the property throughout its development.
 In 1969, an analysis sponsored by the Portland City Club was conducted to make a case for creating a waterfront park.
 The Portland City Club is a citizen-based research organization that conducts civic salons and publishes reports.
 In 1972, the creation of tax increment-funded Waterfront Urban Renewal District was proposed by the Downtown Plan Citizen Advisory Committee, which consisted of 18 private citizens of downtown Portland.
 In 2002–2003, the Waterfront Park Master Plan was updated through citizen workshops, surveys, and public meetings with an average attendance of 500 private citizens.

 Park zones

 The park can generally be divided into five distinct zones.

 The Esplanade

 The Esplanade is a paved walkway along the river, part of a riverfront corridor extending on both sides of the Willamette River within which “river recreational” uses are promoted.
 Greenway regulations define this zone as 25' from the top of the bank.
 In Waterfront Park, the greenway zone includes the walkway and part of the adjacent lawn areas as well.

 The Bowl

 The Bowl is a relatively wide grass-lawn area that slopes down to the water just south of the Hawthorne Bridge.
 It anchors the southern end of the park, abutting the RiverPlace residential and commercial development.
 It functions as an informal amphitheater for concerts, including Oregon Symphony concerts and the Waterfront Blues Festival.
 The bowl also serves as the site of annual dragon boat races during the Portland Rose Festival.
+The beach along the river is known as Tom McCall Bowl Beach.